TovarishFin/crypto-wedding-sol/README.md

 If you want to stay in the backend side of things you can build a CLI for it.
 You can use [this repository](https://github.com/TovarishFin/crypto-wedding-sol-cli) for inspiration if you need some guidance on how to interact with programs from rust.
+It is very much a WIP for now though.